 Here in Northern California, olive trees grow all over the place.
 And every autumn since 2004, I’ve gathered green olives from a park near my house to make batches of brine-cured olives and lye-cured olives.
 Each have their place on my table.
 I’ve never really been a fan of the typical black kalamata-style olive, so I left the trees alone once their olives began to ripen.
 I did, however, harbor ideas about oil-curing a batch, but, well, duck season gets into high gear in December and lasts all the way until February.

 I’d always thought I’d missed my chance.
-But this past March I returned to that park looking for mushrooms.
+But on day, after duck season ended, I returned to that park looking for mushrooms.
 We’d had a great rain and I was hoping to find some edible ‘shrooms.
 I did not find any, but I noticed that all the olive trees still had black olives on them.
-Go figure.
 I took a closer look and noticed that almost all of them were pristine.

 Olive fly is a scourge on our local trees.
 The flies lay eggs on the olives and the larvae burrow into the olive, leaving a tell-tale scar that looks like someone branded the side of the olive with a hot pinhead.

 Normally I have to toss every third or fourth green olive, picking my way through to the clean ones.
 But these black olives were almost completely free of larvae.
 I can’t be certain, but what I think happened is that throughout the long winter, all the olives infected with the parasite had already dropped off the trees; rotten olives surrounded each one.
 By March, all that was left were good ones.